afcapel/stimulus-autocomplete/README.md

 * `error` fires when there's an error fetching the results.
 * `loadend` fires when the request for results ends, successfully or not.
 * `toggle` fires when the results element is shown or hidden.

+Events on the optional hidden input:

+* `input` and `change` dispatched to it when the users selects a new value from the autocomplete.
+This allows you to bind subsequent behavior directly to the `<input type=hidden>` element.

 ## Optional parameters